 Image: Mr Magoo mistakenly drinking hot sauce

 Another example is laughing at speech impairments, such as the character Ken who stutters in A Fish Called Wanda or Jim Trott in the Vicar of Dibley.
 In both cases the disability is the key element of the joke.

-This stereotype is not about disabled comedians making jokes about their disability, which is often reflecting on how the problems in society adapting to them can create humorous situations.
+This stereotype is not about comedians with disability making jokes about their disability, which is often reflecting on how the problems in society adapting to them can create humorous situations.

 Image: Ultimate disabled villain Davros

 Davros, creator of the Daleks, from the popular BBC program Dr Who, has multiple disabilities and created his master race in his own image as the ultimate wheelchair users, hell-bent on conquering the rest of the universe.